LarisaIsaykina/frontend-project-lvl1/README.md

 npm install Brain games

-launch: make 'name of the game' OR 'name of the game
+launch: make 'name of the game' OR 'name of the game'

 Demonstration: